-- vaginal discharge than may have an odor
+- vaginal discharge that may have an odor

-- itching on the outside of the vagina
+- itching or swelling on the outside of the vagina

 - burning during urination